magento/devdocs/guides/v2.0/mtf/create_test/create_new_test.md

 **How to code 'Enter data according to a data set'**

-We need to enter data from a data set to the form fields.
+We need to enter data from a data set into the form fields.

 ![New Synonym Group page]({{site.baseurl}}common/images/mtf_tutorial_page_new_synonym.png)

-It is time to use the [block mapping][].

-Corresponding to the structure of a Search module in a code base,
+The `Block` directory in the Search module contains the `Adminhtml/Synonyms/Edit` directories, as shown below:

 ![Block structure in a code base]({{site.baseurl}}common/images/mtf_tutorial_block_struct.png)

-we should create the similar structure:
+The `Search/Test` directory in functional tests should be constructed in a similar manner:

 ![Block structure in a functional test]({{site.baseurl}}common/images/mtf_tutorial_block_struct_test.png)